Current Projects

 Public and Patient Involvement

 The department has a strong history of engagement with cancer patients to promote research and awareness.
 Dr Sharon O’Toole co-founded the Irish Society for Gynaecological Oncology Public and Patient Involvement (ISGOPPI) group within the Irish Society of Gynaecological Oncology (ISGO) and has been involved in patient-led research as part of this group.
-The ISGOPPI group facilitates PPI involvement across the Island of newsletter.
-Examples of the outputs can be found in the annual newsletter.
+The ISGOPPI group facilitates PPI involvement across the Island of Ireland (see Annual Newsletter 2023) in which examples of the outputs can be found.
 Dr O’Toole also sits on the board of OvaCare, an ovarian cancer support charity and encourages researchers to partake in many outreach events with the charity.

 Dr O’Toole coordinates the Irish Network of Gynaecological Oncology (INGO) which is comprised of over 30 of Ireland’s foremost gynaecological cancer campaigners, including the Irish Cancer Society, researchers and patient advocates.
 The aim of the group is to raise awareness of gynaecological cancers across the Island of Ireland.
 The group are part of an international effort for 2 major awareness events annually; World Ovarian Cancer Day on May 8th and World Gynaecological Oncology Day on September 20th.
 The group has run a number of successful campaigns and outputs which can be viewed here.
 Members of the department are involved in all aspects of the campaign from organisation to organising awareness desks and partaking in media interviews.